 In this section, we discuss details of the numerical simulations performed in order to obtain the results presented in \cref{sec:results}.
-In accordance with the FAIR guiding principles \cite{FAIR16}, we will provide access to our simulation data online \cite{data} and furthermore publish our analysis scripts \cite{scripts} in due time.
+In accordance with the FAIR guiding principles \cite{FAIR16}, we provide access to our simulation data online \cite{data} and furthermore publish our analysis scripts \cite{scripts}.
 Our simulation code is also available upon request.